The Active Transportation Network - Phase 1

 The proposed Phase 1 implementation includes the following corridors:

 - Pandora Avenue (Cook Street to Store Street) - complete

-- Wharf Street (Pandora Avenue to Government Street) - upcoming consultation
+- Wharf Street (Pandora Avenue to Government Street) - consultation

-- Humboldt / Pakington (Government Street to Cook Street) - upcoming consultation
+- Humboldt / Pakington (Government Street to Cook Street) - consultation

-- Cook Street (Pandora Avenue to Pakington Street) - upcoming consultation
+- Cook Street (Pandora Avenue to Pakington Street) - consultation

 Learn more about proposed future phases.

 Given Victoria’s mild climate, moderate topography, scenic routes and compact density, Victoria holds a strong potential for a shift in transportation mode share to increase biking from its current four percent mode share to the goal of 25 percent by 2038.

 The City’s commitment to increase the cycling mode share and prioritizing bike infrastructure is vested in the Official Community Plan and the Strategic Plan 2015-2018, CRD Pedestrian and Cycling Master Plan, and the Bicycle Master Plan.